 -

-Asymmetry or Unevenness: If the primary facelift surgery results in uneven features, a revision facelift can help correct these issues.
+Asymmetry or Unevenness: If the primary surgery results in uneven features, a revision facelift can help correct these issues.

 -